BenjD90/SplendidGameWeb/README.md

-# splendid-firebase
+# SplendidGameWeb

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 1.0.0.
+This project is a multi-player game, a mix of poker, chess and strategy games.

 ## Build & development